 To be clear, the best balance transfer credit cards in Canada should be used with a plan in place.
 They can be a useful tool if your intention is to pay down your debt, but you don’t want to fall into a trap of constantly balance transferring to new credit cards because your trying to avoid making payments.

-If you’re looking for a balance transfer credit card, Ratehub.ca has two recommendations for you!
+If you’re looking for a balance transfer credit card, Ratehub.ca has a recommendation for you!

-Now let’s use each of these cards as an example of how to use a balance transfer credit card.
+Now let’s use this card as an example of how to use a balance transfer credit card.